The renormalized volume of a 4-dimensional Ricci-flat ALE space: Asymptotics of Ricci-flat ALE metrics in dimension

 \subsubsection{Kronheimer terms}

 Let $\Gamma$ be a finite subgroup of $\SU(2)$ that acts freely on $\S^3$.
-Kronheimer's hyper-K\"ahler ALE metrics asymptotic to $\R^4/\Gamma$ are in bijection with triples up to the obvious $\SO(3)$-action, where $\mathfrak{h}$ is a Cartan subalgebra of the Lie algebra associated with $\Gamma$ via the McKay correspondence.
-As explained in \cite[Thm 2.1]{Auv18}, Kronheimer constructed a special gauge with respect to which $-r^6 h_0$ takes the form
+Kronheimer's period map \cite{Kro89b} is a bijection between hyper-K\"ahler ALE metrics asymptotic to $\R^4/\Gamma$ and triples up to the obvious $\SO(3)$-action, where $\mathfrak{h}$ is a Cartan subalgebra of the Lie algebra associated with $\Gamma$ via the McKay correspondence.
+As explained in \cite[Thm 2.1]{Auv18}, Kronheimer constructed a special gauge with respect to which the tensor $-(2\pi^2/|\Gamma|)r^6 h_0$ takes the form

 Here $\alpha_j = I_j(rdr)$, and $(I_1,I_2,I_3)$ is the standard triple of complex structures on $\R^4$ given by